Table of Contents

 Looking at graphs, browsing metrics, setting alerts, etc.

 A business analyst, salesperson, support agent, or other user looking to extract meaning from data they may have had no involvement in generating.
 This is really the least ideal situation for Prometheus since it’s built to be a full monitoring system.

 - Graphite has a huge selection of functions accumulated over years, suited to all sorts of fields - monitoring and (limited) anomaly detection, but also business intelligence and performance analysis.

-- Hierarchical metrics and auto-complete support means browsing metric names is much easier for people without a direct knowledge of the systems generating them.
+- Hierarchical metrics and auto-complete support mean browsing metric names is much easier for people without direct knowledge of the systems generating them.
 Tools like Grafana do a good job of making functions as browseable as metrics.

 - PromQL isn’t based on any particular language or pre-existing structure, so it requires learning from scratch.
 It’s not too complex, but it’s not as straightforward as Graphite’s functions.
 However more complex, multi-series queries retain readability while Graphite’s nesting can get quite confusing.

 - Poor metric browsing since there’s no hierarchy, and Prom itself doesn’t do much to help.
 Functions and keywords seem to do the same thing but are used differently; there’s no ability to browse available tags for a metric without retrieving it, and there’s no ability to browse available values for a tag.